lukevukovich/MTG-Card-Search/README.md

 # MTG-Card-Search
-Search Magic: The Gathering cards utilizing React JS and Scryfall
+Search Magic: The Gathering cards utilizing React JS and Scryfall API

 # Features
 - Seach Scryfall API by card name
 - Display results as card images
 - Select card with modal pop-up
+- View card details and stats

 # To Do
-- Display selected card info to modal
-- Search by different categories
+- Search by different card categories